-The Company's condensed financial statements have been prepared in accordance with standards of the Public Company Accounting Oversight Board (United States), which require the Company to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses, and the related disclosures.
-A summary of those significant accounting policies can be found in the Notes to the Consolidated Financial Statements included in the Company's annual report on form 10-K, for the year ended June 30, 2014, which was filed with the Securities and Exchange Commission on September 29, 2014.
+The Company's condensed consolidated financial statements have been prepared in accordance with standards of the Public Company Accounting Oversight Board (United States), which require the Company to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses, and the related disclosures.
+A summary of those significant accounting policies can be found in the Notes to the Consolidated Financial Statements included in the Company's annual report on form 10-K, for the year ended June 30, 2015, which was filed with the Securities and Exchange Commission on September 28, 2015.
 The estimates used by management are based upon the Company's historical experiences combined with management's understanding of current facts and circumstances.
-Certain of the Company's financial condition and the results of its operations and require significant or complex judgments on the part of management.
-We believe that the following critical accounting policies affect the more significant judgments and estimates used in the preparation of our financial statements.
+Certain of the Company's accounting policies are considered critical as they are both important to the portrayal of the Company's financial condition and the results of its operations and require significant or complex judgments on the part of management.
+We believe that the following critical accounting policies affect the more significant judgments and estimates used in the preparation of our consolidated financial statements.